NYPL/design-toolkit/INSTALL.md

 ## <a name="pa11y"></a>Accessiblity Testing with pa11y
 As of this writing the pa11y tests are running against the set of example page URLs (see `.pa11yci` for the complete list) .
 For example, pa11y is calling `http://127.0.0.1:4000/design-toolkit/discovery-item.html` and running its tests on that URL, not the Toolkit Documentation itself.
 Testing should be run locally before committing to your your branch.

+1. If you haven't already run the install steps from the [README.md](README.md) please do so before proceeding.
+2. `cd` to the `docs/` folder
+3. run this command: `bundle exec jekyll serve` to run the server locally
+4. run this command: `npm run test-pa11y` to run the accessiblity test